 Our Kansas City company has been in business since 2002.
 We’ve done some of the trickiest rotted wood replacement projects on some of the city’s finest historic homes.
 We handle the entire scope of works, from surveying your home and providing a firm estimate of the costs.
 We make sure you’re serviced by dedicated employees, not from independent sub-trades who revolve through the business.

 We know the Kansas City conditions lead to many of our older homes becoming rot infected.
 We also know exactly what materials and restoration techniques work in our climatic zone — this ensures that work done on your home by Neighborhood Painting can be guaranteed to perform without failure.

 “Before you paint, make sure it’ll last” is our rot repair and replacement philosophy.
 It’s part of our company core values.
 We use this approach in all the restoration services we offer — we guarantee we’ll remove your rot and carefully prepare new fabrications before applying a drop of paint.
 This includes all our entire service lines:

-Our services go beyond repairing rotten wood and painting your home.
+While we are recognized as one of the Kansas City Metro’s premier painting contractors, our services go beyond repairing rotten wood and painting your home.
 We also deal with all forms of water damage, drywall repair and stain fences and decks.
 If you have an exterior or interior remodeling project in mind in the Kansas City area, we can help.
 Remember, all workers at Neighborhood Painting are dedicated company employees.